sunflower8804/raingen-latest/README.md

 (if you don't know what OS you're on - you're probably on windows; click "Raingen_Win64_Windows10+.zip")

-It's a standalone mod, which means it functions as a separate game from ClanGen - no need to replace any files, just open RainGen.exe and play!
+It's a standalone mod, which means it functions as a separate game from ClanGen - no need to replace any files, just open it and play!

 -----------------------------